 It offers a training in psychoanalytic psychotherapy with adults to a standard which, if completed satisfactorily, will enable course graduates to apply for registration with the BPC (British Psychotherapy Council).
 Graduates of this course could expect to use this qualification as the basis for both independent practice or within the NHS.

 The requirements of the course include intensive personal therapy, which should start at least one year before and continue throughout the training, two supervised training cases, an experience of infant observation, a psychiatric placement and academic and clinical essays.
-There is a four-year programme of seminars, frequently conducted by members of the British Psychoanalytical Society.
-These take place at the Priory Rooms Meeting & Conference Centre, 40 Bull Street, Birmingham on fifteen Saturdays a year.
+There is a four-year programme of seminars often given by training committee members and senior associates of the training as well as visiting speakers.
+These take place in central Birmingham on fifteen Saturdays a year.
 Work groups and case discussion groups are held on the same Saturdays.

 UKCP review and report on TCPP training:

 to Excerpts from Quinquennial Review Report July 2013 (pdf) >>